JohnFunkCode/DivideListIntoEvenGroupsByName/README.md

 	5. The file should be named random_names_with_age_diverse_100.csv and contain the following columns: “First Name”, “Last Name”, “Gender”, and “Age”.
 ``````

-## Project Structure

-- `main.py`: The main script that reads the CSV file, processes the data, and generates the bar chart.
-- `random_names_with_age_diverse_100.csv`: The CSV file containing the data.
-- `logs/`: Directory where log files are stored.

 ## Requirements